Donato Bendicenti: thirty years of journalism between politics and Europe

 Two Roots, One Journey: as an Exchange Student in Munich

-AuthorsMy name is Chiajui Yang, a name composed of three Chinese characters, each carrying the wishes my mother holds for me.
+AuthorsMy name is Chiajui Yang, a name composed of three Chinese characters, each carrying my mother’s wishes for me.
 ‘Yang’ means the sun shining upon the fuchsia tree, marking the passage of time for all; ‘Chia’ represents the warmth and importance of family; ‘Jui’ is intelligence and wisdom.
-These wishes are the guiding
+These wishes are the guiding lights in

 Exchange student